mtimkovich/maxpr/README.md

 Usage
 -----

-`maxpr.py` takes one argument, which is a file with all tournaments to scrape from, with each tournament on a separate line.
+`maxpr.py` takes one mandatory argument, which is a file with all tournaments to scrape from, with each tournament on a separate line.
 You can get the tournament id from the smash.gg URL e.g. for https://smash.gg/tournament/get-smashed-at-the-foundry-101/events, the tournament id is `get-smashed-at-the-foundry-101`.
 The tournaments *must* be in chronological order, otherwise the generated ratings will be incorrect.
 Lines starting with a '#' will be ignored.

 The `--html` flag can be given to generate the html page.

-The `--tag-map` can be given to a JSON file (see `remap.json` for an example) containing mappings from one tag to another.
+The `--tag-map` can be given to point to a JSON file (see `remap.json` for an example) containing mappings from one tag to another.
 You can use this for players with multiple tags, particularly players without [smash.gg][1] accounts.

 [1]: http://smash.gg
 [2]: http://trueskill.org